ouuan/ouuan/README.md

 Thank you if you like this profile README!

-BUT, please DO NOT copy this and create your profile based on it.
+But, please DO NOT copy this and create your profile based on it.

 You can use it as a reference, and copy a part of it, but DO NOT copy all of this and create your profile based on it.